aws/aws-sam-cli/designs/cloud_formation_api_gateway_support.md

 ## The Problem

 Customers use SAM CLI to run/test their applications by defining their resources in a SAM template.
 The raw CloudFormation ApiGateway resources are not currently supported to run and test locally in SAM CLI.
 The resource types include AWS::ApiGateway::* while ```sam local start-api``` only supports the AWS::Serverless::Api type.
 This prevents customers who have built/deployed services using the raw ApiGateway Resources or who have used tools to generate CloudFormation, like AWS CDK, from testing locally through SAM CLI.
-Specifically, Customers that generate their CloudFormation code using tools and have hand written CloudFormation templates have AWS::ApiGateway::* types preventing them from running locally.
+Specifically, Customers that generate their CloudFormation template using tools and have hand written CloudFormation templates have AWS::ApiGateway::* types preventing them from running locally.

-Customers that are able to test and run locally can find errors early, reduce development time, etc. If customers are not able to test, the development cycles will be very long with write code, deploy, deploy failed, investigate, fix and repeat.
+Customers that are able to test and run locally can find errors early, reduce development time, etc. If customers are not able to test, the development cycles will be very long with a process similar to write code, deploy, deploy failed, investigate, fix and repeat.

 ## Who are the Customers?